cosmicLinux/BaCoN-simplified-CZS/README.md

 }
 ```

-The training and testing data was generated  by [Ben Bose](https://github.com/nebblu) with [ReACT](https://github.com/nebblu/ReACT)
+The training and testing data was generated  by [Ben Bose](https://github.com/nebblu) with [ReACT](https://github.com/nebblu/ReACT).
 We use synthetic data of matter power spectra inluding the physical effects of massive neutrinos and baryonic effects.
+The preocess of data generation is published in [On the road to per cent accuracy – V. The non-linear power spectrum beyond ΛCDM with massive neutrinos and baryonic feedback](https://academic.oup.com/mnras/article/508/2/2479/6374568)

 Bibtex: